 - Use case studies to strengthen your case

 Perhaps you can use the experiences of other organizations within your sector to demonstrate the value of ERM?
 Or, as suggests Elwell, you could create your own case study: ‘Select a risk with upside potential… Pick sensibly.
 You need to deliver tangible, positive outcomes.
 Use risk appetite as a green light, not a red.
 Focus attention on a small set of critical KRIs and KPIs which affect strategic objectives.
 Block out background noise and focus the business on what the business wants.

 “Before you know it you have created your own case study where ERM has delivered tangible value, quickly, with little investment.
 The case study involves your business and better still, you.
-Leadership see ERM in a positive light and trust you to deliver value.
+Leadership sees ERM in a positive light and trusts you to deliver value.
 You secure the investment in technology and talent and can expand your approach across the full risk profile.”

 - Countering cost objections